 Wah Taj!

-Standing on my balcony late last night, I looked in the darkness towards where Taj Mahal is.
+Standing on my balcony late last night, rehabilitation I looked in the darkness towards where Taj Mahal is.
 I wondered if it realized that millions would be watching about it’s fate in the New Seven Wonders list on their television sets (and live in Lisbon).
 Did it understand its own grandness?
-More importantly, did the callous city which houses it realize it’s importance.
+More importantly, nurse did the callous city which houses it realize it’s importance.
 During my stay here I have heard several derogatory comments against it (many industries had to be shifted/relocated due to the environmental pressures, leading to a lot of unrest and discomfort amongst the business community).

 Unfortunately, the cable here chose to vanish and I couldn’t catch the New Seven Wonders results.
 Today morning as I made way to pick up the newspaper, I stopped again to look at the white marble wonder, standing dignified surrounded by rain-clouds, and I hoped that it would have made it through to the new seven wonders.